Mr Habit

 Developing a user empathy map

-The main concern and discovery that I noticed were that people were very aware of their habits.
-Why does this problem exist if they are aware but lack control then these small, minor habits could possibly turn into addictions.
-Many of the habits weren't destructive but reducing them will have a positive impact on their everyday lives such as having more money in their pockets.
+The main concern and discovery I noticed was that people were very aware of their habits.
+Why does this problem exist?
+If they are aware but lack control, then these small, minor habits could turn into addictions.
+Many of the habits weren't damaging, but reducing them will have a positive impact on their everyday lives, such as having more money in their pockets.

 Most common user problems

-The problem was easy to address and so was why the problem existed.
-The goal shifted to how to solve the problem and design a productive and useful interface that'll be the user's resolution.
-Forming a habit takes consistency and even more hard work when you are trying to replace that negative habit with a positive one.
+The problem was easy to address, as was understanding why it existed.
+The focus shifted to solving the problem and designing a productive and valuable interface to help users.
+Forming a habit requires consistency and even more hard work when replacing a harmful habit with a positive one.

-A few interviewees feel as though their lives are boring compared to others who “appear” to live a much more interesting life.
+Some interviewees feel that their lives are boring compared to others who “appear” to live much more exciting lives.
 Scrolling through people's social media allows them to escape their mundane lives.
-They feel that they are not where they need to be socially or financially according to their current status.
+According to their current status, they feel behind socially or financially.

 The user’s journey